AlexandreResende/cache-api/README.md

 not be used.
 A new random value will then be generated (just like cache miss).
 The TTL will be reset on every read/cache hit
 ```

+# Improvements to be done

+- add more logs and meaningful ones
+- add pm2 to project
+- use a di lib
+- create a DAO class for the cache entries to abstract the usage of generics on repository